Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 You can see from the below figure, I have set up four Option buttons with their linked cells F1:I1.
 I1 is set to TRUE as the button it is linked to has been selected.

-Converting the Option (Radio) Buttons Output Using Nested IF Function in a Formula in Excel 2007 and Excel 2010
+Converting the Option (Radio) Buttons Output Using Nested IF Function in a Formula

 The next step is to take the output from our buttons and using IF, convert the user’s number using the measurements they selected.